-"They teach them how to tie a tie.
-We teach them how to untie a noose."
+"Sure they can learn to tie a tie, but we also teach them how to untie a noose."

 MANifest is a workshop series modeled after a rites of passage process to guide young men towards their highest potential and power.
 During MANifest participants will engage in a variety of interactive multimedia discussions that help them discover their purpose, cultivate communication skills, and define success from a holistic cultural, historical and sociopolitical perspective.
 The curriculum incorporates hip-hop and literacy as a vehicle to explore the values, roles, expectations, struggles and opportunities of manhood, grounded in an African-centered mental health framework.
 Together we will watch videos, listen to and read popular hip-hop songs to interrogate the messages they promote about masculinity, identity and success.
 Workshop participants will be asked to engage with the music as critical consumers, instead passive recipients, to increase their ability to comprehend concepts embedded in the images and lyrics.
 Discussion topics include sexism, Black culture, emotional intelligence, economic sustainability, fatherhood, power analysis, mass incarceration, and much more.

 Create opportunities for critical thinking/feeling, to enhance social and political awareness

 Self-awareness, develop insight into personal values and purpose